SonderMindOrg/sober_swag/docs/serializers.md

 end
 ```

-This can cause a circular dependecy.
+This can cause a circular dependency.
 To break this, you can use a lambda:

 ```ruby